thindil/hunter/README.md

 * If you prefer using console: in main source code directory type `gprbuild -P hunter.gpr` for debug mode build or for release mode:
   `gprbuild -P hunter.gpr -XMode=release`.
-You can also use build script `build.sh`.
-Command: `./build.sh debug` will build the program in debug mode.
-Command: `.build.sh release` will build the program in release mode and put all needed files in *others/Output/release* directory.
+If you have installed *Bob* you can type `bob debug` for build in debug mode or `bob release` to prepare release for the program.

 ## Running Hunter